-An Act of the General Assembly of Maryland enables the College to furnish tuition, board, fuel, lights and washing free to two students (one male and one female) from each senatorial district of the State, to be appointed by the School Commissioners, by and with the advice and consent of the senators in their respective districts, after a competitive examination of the candidates.
-A scholarship cannot be held by the same student for more than four years, and the holder is required to give his (or her) bond to the State of Maryland for such amount, with such security as may be approved by the President of the College, that he (or she) will teach school within the State for not less thon two years after leaving College.
+An act of the General Assembly of Maryland enables the College to furnish tuition, board, fuel, lights and washing free to two students (one male and one female) from each senatorial district of the State, to be appointed by the School Commissioners, by and with the advice and consent of the senators in their respective districts, after a competitive examination of the candidates.
+A scholarship cannot be held by the same student for more than four years, and the holder is required to give his (or her) bond to the state of Maryland for such amount, with such security as may be approved by the President of the College, that he (or she) will teach school within the State for not less than two years after leaving College.
 In order to enable the Faculty to carry out fully the intention of the Act of the Legislature providing for these scholarships it is highly important that the School Commissioners of the several senatorial districts should be careful to appoint students prepared to enter at least the Freshman Class.
-If, however, any of the candidates selected are deficient in preparation, they will be received in the Preparatory School of the College.
-But no student will be received under fifteen years of age.
+If, however, any of the canditiates selected are deficient in preparation, they will be received in the Preparatory School of the College; but no student under fifteen years of age will be received.

-BUILDINGS.
+Buildings.

-- 1. The Main Building.-This is the central and original part, erected in 1867, of an edifice that now has five wings, with front and flanking towers, with an extreme length of two hundred and eighty feet and a depth of one hundred and thiry-eight feet.
-The central portion is four stories high, and has on the first floor the administration offices and a large reception parlor; on the second and third floors the apartments of teachers and students, and on the fourth floor the whole space is given up to the Art Department. - 2.
-Owings Hall.-This is a wing of the main building, erected in 1871, and named for Miss Lottie A. Owings, for many years preceptress.
+1. THE MAIN BUILDING.-This is the central and original part, erected in 1867, of an edifice that now has five wings, with front and flanking towers, with an extreme length of two hundred and eighty feet and a depth of one hundred and thirty-eight feet.
+The central portion is four stories high, and has on the first floor the administration offices and a large reception parlor; on the second and third floors the apartments of teachers and students, and on the fourth floor the whole space is given up to the Art Department.

+2. OWINGS HALL.-This is a wing of the main building, erected in 1871, and named for Miss Lottie A. Owings, for many years preceptress.
 It extends back from the main building fifty-five feet, and is four stories high.
-The fourth floor is divided up into small rooms for piano practice; the third and second floors contain rooms for female students, and the first floor is the Infirmary.
+The fourth floor is divided up into small rooms for piano practice; the third and second floors contain rooms for female students, and the first floor is the infirmary.
 In the basement is the steam laundry.